ian-nai/Analyzing-Peguy/README.md

 ## What This Repository Contains
 #### CSVs
-A collection of .csv files containing data about the
+A collection of .csv files containing data gleaned from analyzing the texts using NLP.
+The sub-folders in this section contain data for different models that were used to process the texts, the core_news_lg and dep_news_trf models from spaCy and the Stanza French model from Stanford's Stanza library.
+There is also a folder for data used in visualizing the texts using graphs.